yorevs/homesetup/README.md

 ### Try-it first

-You can install docker on a container and then decide to install it on your machine.
-To do that, you need to build the docker container with the image you want to install to:
+You run HomeSetup from a docker ontainer and then decide whether to install it on your machine.
+To do that, you need to pull the image you want to try:

-``
+`$ docker run --rm -it yorevs/hhs-centos`

 or

-``
+`$ docker run --rm -it yorevs/hhs-ubuntu`

+or

+`$ docker run --rm -it yorevs/hhs-fedora`

 ### Remote installation

 _This is the recommended installation type_.
 You can install HomeSetup directly from GitHub.
 To do that use the following command to clone and install:

 `$ curl -o- https://raw.githubusercontent.com/yorevs/homesetup/master/install.bash | bash`